oliviabarrick/go-matrix/README.md

 It should now be reachable at `slack2matrix.default.svc.cluster.local:8000`.

+# Tracing

+Slack2matrix can export traces to Jaeger by setting the `JAEGER_ENDPOINT` environment variable.

 # Versioning

 Matrixctl follows semver for versioning, but also publishes development images tagged